rddhimabora/rddhimabora.github.io/README.md

 # Rddhima Bora 🌟

 Welcome to my personal website!
-I'm **Rddhima Bora**, a sophomore at AMSA Charter School, Marlborough, Here, you can find more about me, my projects, and the things I love to create. 🚀
+I'm **Rddhima Bora**, a sophomore at AMSA Charter School, Marlborough (MA).
+Here, you can find more about me, my projects, and the things I love to create. 🚀

 ---